EGaraldi/corecon/docs/tutorial.rst

    > Giallongo et al. 2019
    > Ross et al. 2013

 All keys are string.
-The first one (description) contains a string with a breif description (using matplotlib's Math Text) of the quantity used in values, err_up, err_down, err_up2, err_down2, including their units (if present).
+The class attribute field_description (which is NOT part of the dict keys) contains a string with a breif description (using matplotlib's Math Text) of the quantity used in values, err_up, err_down, err_up2, err_down2, including their units (if present).

 It is also possible to retrieve all available dictionaries, using: